 NOTE that both methods have an elbow at the bottom of the second drop.
 The elbow provides back pressure and must be fitted.

-Gutter Pumper will instantly prime the initial vertical drop when the anti vortex baffle is covered, regardless of the drop’s length.
+Gutter Pumper will quickly prime the initial vertical drop once the anti vortex baffle is covered, regardless of the drop’s length.

 When installing a Gutter Pumper as per Method B, you need to calculate the length of the initial vertical drop to determine the recommended maximum total friction loss (expressed as pipe length) between the Gutter Pumper and the top of the second vertical drop.

 The initial vertical drop is the distance between the gutter and the top of the initial horizontal pipe PLUS 25 mm for the Gutter Pumper inside the gutter.
 The minimum initial vertical drop possible is 70 mm when the elbow is fitted directly under the Gutter Pumper.

 Friction loss between the Gutter Pumper and the second drop = the pipe length between the top of the Gutter Pumper to the second drop PLUS the equivalent pipe length for each elbow including the 90 degree elbow above the second drop.